thuynh27/i-commerce/README.md

  - JDK 11
  - Spring boot 2.4.5
  - Spring v5.3.6
  - Spring Boot v2.3.10.RELEASE - Using for Zuul API Gateway .
-Because Spring 2.4 still not suppot for Zuul only support Spring cloud api gateway.
+Because Spring 2.4 still not support for Zuul.
+Will be facing some issue with Ribbon timeout.
  - MySQL
  - MongoDB
  - RabbitMQ